berniemackie97/binary-slicer/README.md

 # 7) Run a ritual spec (analysis stub) - stores normalized spec + report under outputs/binaries/<bin>/<ritual>/
 #    You can choose a backend with --backend <name>; currently `validate-only` is available by default.
+#    If you compile with feature `capstone-backend`, `capstone` will appear in list-backends.
 cat > /path/to/workdir/rituals/telemetry.yaml <<'YAML'
 name: TelemetryRun
 binary: DemoBin